Sheena Rijwani

 2. Pay attention to accurate targeting

-You’re investing time and efforts in acquiring new businesses.
+You’re investing time and effort in acquiring new businesses.
 If you want to target high-value accounts, then you need to ensure accurate targeting.
 You cannot shoot arrows in the air, hoping to hit the bull’s eye.

 Apart from this, try using these methods: